-Travel costs must comply with 2 CFR § 200.475 and foreign travel must comply with the General Terms and Conditions for Awards to Organizations (issued January 1, 2022 or later).
+Travel costs must comply with 2 CFR § 200.475 and foreign travel must comply with the General Terms and Conditions for Awards to Organizations.
 NEH uses the General Services Administration's published per diem rates to assess if proposed travel costs are reasonable.